linbox-team/givaro/README.md

 ## Download and install
+---

-For latest releases, please check out [the Github repository](http://github.com/linbox-team/givaro); older releases can be found on [that website](https://casys.gricad-pages.univ-grenoble-alpes.fr/givaro).
+For latest releases, please check out [the Github repository](https://github.com/linbox-team/givaro/releases); older releases can be found on [that website](https://casys.gricad-pages.univ-grenoble-alpes.fr/givaro).
 The installation process depends on your download method.
-If you download an archive:
+If you downloaded an archive:

 ```
 > tar xzvf givaro-*.tar.gz
 > cd givaro-*
 > ./configure --prefix=##GIVAROROOT##
+> make
-> make install
+$ make install
 ```

-If you prefer to clone the repository directly, replace `./configure` by `./autogen.sh`:
+If you cloned the git repository directly, replace `./configure` by `./autogen.sh`:
 ```
 > git clone git@github.com:linbox-team/givaro.git
 > cd givaro
-> ./autogen.sh
+> ./autogen.sh --prefix=##GIVAROROOT##
+> make
-> make -jN && make install
+$ make install
 ```
+Running ./autogen.sh will create a configure file that can be used directly for later re-compilations.

 *Configuration can be adapted.
 Check `configure --help` to print the parameter choices.*